TheBlode/Pi-MusicBox-Scripts/README.md

 # Pi MusicBox Scripts
- A collection of scripts you can run on Pi Music Box to enhance your listening experience!
+A collection of scripts you can run on your Pi Music Box to enhance your listening experience!

 ## Album Shuffler
 If you're one of those people who likes to listen to full albums rather than individual songs, you'll **love** this!
-Simply copy the script + config file to your Pi MusicBox, define the storage path of your music in the config file and run the script to start shuffling your albums.
-Album listens will be stored in the working directory as `songs_listened_to.txt` in a format similar to the below;
+Simply copy the script to your Pi Music Box via SSH along with the config file, define the storage path of your music in the config file and run the script to start shuffling your albums.
+Album listens will be stored in the script's working directory as `songs_listened_to.txt` in a format similar to the below;

 ```
 31-01-2021_07_47-00: /music/USB/Music/Music/Alien Ant Farm/ANThology